CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 Other extensions you can add manually through VSCode, but then it is not repeatable.
 Better is to modify the script and recreate the image `rust_dev_vscode_img.sh`.

+## Typescript compiler

+Some projects need the typescript compiler `tsc`.
+First we need to install nodejs with npm to install typescript.
+The bash script `rust_dev_typescript_image.sh` will create a new image with typescript.

 ## Push image to docker hub

 I signed in to hub.docker.com.